Explore Georgia Tours

 Days 5-8: Svaneti

 The heart of your Georgia experience.
-Fly or drive to Mestia (flights weather-dependent; driving takes 8-9 hours from Tbilisi via Zugdidi).
+Fly or drive to Mestia (flights are weather-dependent, and driving takes 8-9 hours from Tbilisi via Zugdidi).
 Mestia itself rewards 1-2 days: the Svan towers, ethnographic museum, and day hikes to Chalaadi Glacier or Koruldi Lakes.
-Then journey to Ushguli—one of Europe's highest continuously inhabited settlements—either by 4x4 (half day) or multi-day trek.
-The three-day Mestia to Ushguli trek traverses high alpine terrain, passing through villages where stone towers pierce the sky against a backdrop of snow-capped peaks.
+Then journey to Ushguli, one of Europe's highest continuously inhabited settlements, either by 4x4 (a half day) or on a multi-day trek.
+The three-day Mestia to Ushguli trek crosses high alpine terrain, passing through villages where stone towers stand against a backdrop of snow-capped peaks.
 Return to Mestia for your final Svaneti night.

 Days 9-10: Kutaisi Region